Frankfurt Cathedral: History

 Since 1356, when the Golden Bull of 1356 was issued by Charles IV, Holy Roman Emperor, emperors of the Holy Roman Empire were elected in this collegiate church as Kings of the Romans (see: List of royal and imperial elections in the Holy Roman Empire), and from 1562 to 1792, emperors-elect were crowned here.
 The imperial elections were held in the Wahlkapelle, a chapel on the south side of the choir (Hochchor) built for this purpose in 1425 (see the plan below) and the anointing and crowning of the emperors-elect as King of the Romans took place before the central altar–believed to enshrine part of the head of St. Bartholomew—in the crossing of the church, at the entrance to the choir (See the Plan to the right).

 When the city of Frankfurt secularized, it appropriated the remaining Catholic churches and their endowments of earning assets, however, leaving the usage of the church buildings to the existing Catholic parishes.
 Thus, St. Bartholomew's became the city's dotation churches, owned and maintained by the city but used by Catholic or Lutheran congregations.

-St. Bartholomew's was seen as a symbol of national unity in Germany, especially during the 19th century.
-Although it had never been a bishop's seat, it was the largest church in Frankfurt, and its role in imperial politics, including the crowning of medieval German emperors, made the church one of the most important buildings of Imperial history.

 In 1867, St. Bartholomew's was destroyed by a fire and rebuilt in its present style.
 During World War II, between October 1943 and March 1944, the old town of Frankfurt, the biggest old Gothic town in Central Europe, was devastated by six bombardments of the Allied Air Forces.
 The most significant losses occurred in an attack by the Royal Air Force on 22 March 1944, when more than a thousand buildings of the old town, most of them half-timbered houses, were destroyed.

-St. Bartholomew's suffered severe damage; the interior was burned out completely.
+St. Bartholomew's suffered severe damage.
+The interior was burned out completely.
 The building was reconstructed in the 1950s.
 The height of the spire is 95 m.